daattali/beautiful-jekyll/_posts/2020-02-01-json-patch-spring-application.md

 ]
 ```

-This operation copies the value of the field indicated by from to the field indicated by path.
+This operation copies the value of the "from" field to the target field.

+---
-## JSON-P: Java API for JSON Processing 1.1 - JSR 374
+# JSON-P: Java API for JSON Processing 1.1 - JSR 374

 The Java API for JSON Processing provides portable APIs to parse, generate, transform, and query JSON.
 It introduced in Java world the following classes: